WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 See if you can find any *previous* job openings that they've posted for other roles - you might find more about the makeup of the team, and how they work, from these.

 Previous job openings are normally relatively easy to find.
-Pick a sentence from the job description which you already have - a sentence that looks like it might get reused for other roles (eg "*Acme Corp is changing the world by intelligently solving the lack of widgets available online*"), and do a Google search for "that phrase all wrapped in quotes".
-More often than not, you'll find some other jobs they've posted in the past which featured that sentence.
+Pick a sentence from the job description that you already have - a sentence which looks like it might get reused for other roles (eg “Acme Corp is changing the world by intelligently solving the lack of widgets available online”), and do a Google search for that exact sentence (by wrapping it all in quotes).
+More often than not, you’ll find some other jobs they’ve posted in the past which featured that sentence.

 Research **all** of their social media channels, look for news articles about them, try to work out how they are funded, find out who is on their board of directors (and their individual histories) - go deep.
 Who are their competitors?
-What kind of marketing channels do they use (you can use a site like similarweb to see where they're getting traffic from, you might uncover some surprises).
+What kind of marketing channels do they use (you can use a site like similarweb to see where they’re getting traffic from)?

-You'll find lots of tedious dead-ends in this process, but it's a little bit like panning for gold - except you just need to mash your fingers on the keyboard for a bit rather than breaking your back with a pickaxe or whatever, and you'll turn up useless trivia that might get you a new job rather than rare metals.
-I'm not great at analogies, it turns out.
+You’ll find lots of tedious dead-ends in this process, but it’s a little bit like panning for gold - except you just need to mash your fingers on the keyboard and read for a bit rather than breaking your back with a pickaxe or whatever.
+And also you’ll turn up useless trivia that might get you a new job rather than rare metals.
+And you might not know in advance which ones are useful.
+I’m not great at analogies, it turns out.

-When you find things you cannot understand (there should be at least some - maybe some industry terms) write them down as questions - these are fantastic to take to interview.

-For everything you **can** understand, write it down in notes that make sense to you - review this several times before your interview.
-Most of this won't be useful until you start your job, but those one or two snippets of information you do use are worth all the effort of all the rest that you don't.
+For everything you can understand, write it down in notes that make sense to you - review this several times before your interview.
+Lots of this won’t be useful until you start your job, but those one or two snippets of information you do use are worth all the effort of all the rest that you don’t; just like panning for gold (I will make this analogy fit, watch me).

 This is all about improving your chances - and if you get the chance to use some of this deep knowledge, you're really going to stand out.

    > An example: during an interview I asked a candidate if they had any questions.
-They asked why, when I was hiring primarily for .NET developers and hadn't at any point mentioned PHP, was our public facing website built with PHP?
+They asked how it was, when I was hiring primarily for .NET developers and hadn’t at any point mentioned PHP, that our public facing website built with PHP?
 They asked it in a genuinely curious tone, and clarified that they were trying to work out whether they would need to work with PHP in this role.
    >
    > My answer was tedious (and predictable - we used an agency for the site and rarely, if ever, touched it ourselves) but this question still sticks out in my memory and is exactly how to use your research to ask great questions.
 I knew they had done their research, I knew they were thinking about the skills that they would need to bring to the role, and I knew they had read and understood the job description.